-\boxtimes No fee required.

-Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.

-1. Title of each class of securities to which transaction applies:

-3. Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined):

-4. Proposed maximum aggregate value of transaction:
+- $\boxtimes$ No fee required. - $\Box$ Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - 1.
+Title of each class of securities to which transaction applies: - 2.
+Aggregate number of securities to which transaction applies: - 3.
+Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): - 4.
+Proposed maximum aggregate value of transaction:

 5. Total fee paid:

-Fee paid previously with preliminary materials.
-Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

-6. Amount Previously Paid:

-7. Form, Schedule or Registration Statement No.:

-8. Filing Party:

-9. Date Filed:
+- □ Fee paid previously with preliminary materials. - □ Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - 6.
+Amount Previously Paid: - 7.
+Form, Schedule or Registration Statement No.: - 8.
+Filing Party: - 9.
+Date Filed:

-VAXART, INC. 385 Oyster Point Boulevard, Suite 9A South San Francisco, California 94080 NOTICE OF ANNUAL MEETING OF STOCKHOLDERS
+VAXART, INC. 170 Harbor Way, Suite 300 South San Francisco, California 94080 NOTICE OF ANNUAL MEETING OF STOCKHOLDERS

-To Be Held on Monday, June 8, 2020
+To Be Held on Wednesday, June 16, 2021